 Unfortunately, these rankings are no longer included in the 2018 IDSR (only quintile indicators are used), and so it can be harder for schools to understand what their school’s ranking is.

 However, this Key Stage 2 information is included in our ASaP report – so you can see whether you are in the top 30% for disadvantaged pupils in reading, for example.

-This was based on 42 outstanding schools whose Ofsted Inspections Reports were released between September 2018 and January 2019.
+It was based on the Ofsted Inspection Reports of 42 schools which were judged to be “Outstanding” between September 2018 and January 2019.

 - Requires Improvement – Key Stage 2 Attainment

 - Requires Improvement – Key Stage 1 Attainment